-\paragraph{Remark 1 (Fine-tunable influence scope of action):} In our method, threshold $\delta$ is a hyperparameter to examine the level/degree of influences of an agent's action on state dimensions.
+\textbf{Remark 1 (Threshold-based influence scope of action):} In our method, threshold $\delta$ is a hyperparameter to examine the level/degree of influences of an agent's action on state dimensions.
 When $\delta=0$, all dimensions of the state will be recognized as being affected by all actions.
 Conversely, when $\delta$ is set to a very large value, the algorithm will perceive the influence scope of all actions as an empty set.
 Actually, which dimensions of the state are significantly affected by a specific action is an inherent property of the environment.
-In practice, we fine-tune $\delta$ to obtain suitable threshold across domains (More details are in Section \ref{Sec:exp}).
+In practice, we find suitable $\delta$ by fine-tuning.

-\paragraph{Remark 2 (Credit assignment based on influence):} The basic idea underlying Definition \ref{Def:inf_ac} is to use the influence scope to assign credits in multi-agent tasks.
+\textbf{Remark 2 (Credit assignment based on influence):} The basic idea underlying Definition \ref{Def:inf_ac} is to use the influence scope to assign credits in multi-agent tasks.
 If a reward is caused by dimension $k$ of state and $k\notin D(a_i)$, then $a_i$ will not result in any reward.
-For example, by setting appropriate domain-dependent $\delta$, agents can be aware that their `walking' actions can significantly affect their location changes and their `pressing' actions significantly affect whether a button is pressed.
+For example, by setting appropriate $\delta$, agents can be aware that their `walking' actions can significantly affect their location changes and their `pressing' actions significantly affect whether a button is pressed.
 In this case, if the team of agents receive a reward because the button is pressed at some time step, then the agent performing `pressing' will be assigned with this team reward and agents performing `walking' will not be.